raspberrypilearning/download-to-microbit/en/step_1.md

 **Debug:** My micro:bit won't pair

+If your micro:bit isn't showing up, try unplugging it and plugging it back in.
+You can also try a different USB port or USB cable if they are available.

-If your micro:bit won't pair using the method above, it will download the program for you.
+If your micro:bit doesn't pair you can use the **Download** button to download your program as a `.HEX` file.
+You can then move the program onto your micro:bit using your file system.

 **Windows:** Open **File Explorer** and check that you can see `MICROBIT` under `This PC` on the left hand side.
 If it is there, drag the downloaded `.HEX` file to it, your program will be saved to your micro:bit and you should be able to use it.

 **MacOS:** Open **Finder** and check that you can see `MICROBIT` under `Locations` on the left hand side.
 If it is there, drag the downloaded `.HEX` file to it, your program will be saved to your micro:bit and you should be able to use it.

-If your micro:bit isn't showing up, try unplugging it and plugging it back in.
-You can also try a different USB port or USB cable if they are available.